A nonabelian Brunn-Minkowski inequality: Measures and the modular function

 \section{Measures and the modular function}

-We say that a measure $\mu$ on the collection of Borel subsets of $G$ is a {\em left Haar measure} if it satisfies the following properties: \begin{enumerate} \item (left-translation-invariant) $\mu(X) =\mu(aX)$ for all $a\in G$ and all measurable sets $X \subseteq G$. \item (inner and outer regular) $\mu(X) =\sup \mu(K) = \inf \mu(U)$ with $K$ ranging over compact subsets of $X$ and $U$ ranging over open subsets of $G$ containing $X$. \item (compactly finite) $\mu$ takes finite measure on compact subsets of $G$. \end{enumerate} The notion of a {\em right Haar measure} is obtained by making the obvious modifications to the above definition.
-The following classical result by Haar makes the above notions enduring features of locally compact group: \begin{fact}\cite[Theorem 2.20]{Folland} Up to multiplication by a positive constant, there is a unique left Haar measure and of $G$.
+We say that a measure $\mu$ on the collection of Borel subsets of $G$ is a {\em left Haar measure}~\cite[Section 2.2]{Folland} if it satisfies the following properties: \begin{enumerate} \item (nonzero) $\mu(X)>0$ for all open $X\subseteq G$; \item (left-translation-invariant) $\mu(X) =\mu(aX)$ for all $a\in G$ and all measurable sets $X \subseteq G$; \item (inner regular for open sets) when $X$ is open, $\mu(X) =\sup \mu(K)$ with $K$ ranging over compact subsets of $X$; \item (outer regular for Borel sets) when $X$ is Borel, $\mu(X) =\inf \mu(U)$ and $U$ ranging over open subsets of $G$ containing $X$; \item (compactly finite) $\mu$ takes finite measure on compact subsets of $G$. \end{enumerate} The notion of a {\em right Haar measure} is obtained by making the obvious modifications to the above definition.
+The following classical result by Haar guarantees the existence of such a measure on every locally compact group. \begin{fact}\cite[Theorem 2.20]{Folland} Up to multiplication by a positive constant, there is a unique left Haar measure of $G$.
 A similar statement holds for right Haar measure. \end{fact}